Haralson County selected for UGA Planning Rural Opportunities for Prosperity and Economic Leadership (PROPEL) program

 PROPEL utilizes asset-based strategy development and action to develop initiatives tailored to the specific communities they work with.
 The program also provides connections to UGA researchers and faculty and workforce development opportunities that will set Haralson County up for future prosperity and success.

 Haralson County is the first community in West Georgia to be selected for the program and they will officially become a PROPEL community in January 2025.
-The Greater Haralson Chamber recently welcomed Greg Wilson and Madeline Cantu from the Carl Vincent Institute, along with several business and community leaders, to their office to begin preparations.
+The Greater Haralson Chamber recently welcomed Greg Wilson and Madeline Cantu from the UGA Carl Vinson Institute of Government, along with several business and community leaders, to their office to begin preparations.

 The program is funded by three U.S. Department of Agriculture grants as well as a $250,000 gift from the UGA Foundation.